axcheron/axcheron.github.io/_htb/05_writeup_cascade.md

 userPrincipalName: i.croft@cascade.local
 ```

 We got some users.
-Now, for the CTF-y part, we had to take a closer look at `ldapsearch` output and found an attribute named **cascadeLegacyPwd** for the **r.thompson@cascade.local** user.
+Now, for the CTF-y part, we had to take a closer look at `ldapsearch` command output and found an attribute named **cascadeLegacyPwd** for the **r.thompson@cascade.local** user.

 ```bash
 $ ldapsearch -x -b "dc=cascade,dc=local" -H ldap://10.129.140.139 | grep -E 'userPrincipalName|cascadeLegacyPwd'